User Guide Cancel

 Note:

-After Effects includes a license to Cinema 4D Lite - part of Maxon’s 3D software package.
-To use it, you are required to sign up for a free MyMaxon account.
-Maxon does not share your information with anyone, but you can expect emails about how to get the most out of C4D Lite, and expand your 3D capabilities.
-If you do not wish to receive these emails, you can opt out at any time.
+After Effects includes a license to Cinema 4D Lite - part of Maxon's 3D software package.
+To use it, you must sign up for a free MyMaxon account.
+Maxon does not share your information with anyone, but you can expect emails about how to get the most out of C4D Lite and expand your 3D capabilities.
+You can opt out anytime if you don't wish to receive these emails.
 When creating your login, you can choose to use Lite or install a 14-day trial of the full version of Cinema 4D.
 Once that trial ends, your version of Cinema 4D reverts to Cinema 4D Lite with no time limitations.
 If you are an After Effects user and wish to upgrade to the paid version of C4D later, you can check out the special packages offered by Maxon.

 Install Maxon Cinema 4D

-Cinema 4D can be downloaded as an add-on while installing After Effects or anytime you feel you need it, even post installation.
-To install Cinema 4D, go to the Creative Cloud app > Installed apps > After Effects > Add-ons > Cinema 4D > Install.
+Cinema 4D can be downloaded as an add-on while installing After Effects or anytime you need it, even post-installation.

 How to install and uninstall Cinema 4D

-When Maxon Cinema 4D is installed along with After Effects, a folder is created with the name Maxon Cinema 4D 2023.
+When Maxon Cinema 4D is installed along with After Effects, a folder named Maxon Cinema 4D.x is created.
 You can create, import, and edit Cinema 4D files.
-You can use the tools such as caps and bevel for creating extruded text and splines.
+You can also use tools such as caps and bevels to create extruded text and splines.

-• You can use the Cineware plug-in as usual by importing .c4d project files and exporting.
-This is especially useful when you render with Cinema 4D 2023 files.
+• You can use the Cineware plug-in as usual by importing and exporting .c4d project files.
+This is especially useful when rendering with Cinema 4D files.

-• The default Cineware renderer provides the same rendering capabilities as Cinema 4D 2023.
+• The default Cineware renderer provides the same rendering capabilities as Cinema 4D.

-The Cinema 4D application gives you the ability to edit, create, and work with native Cinema 4D files.
+The Cinema 4D application allows you to edit, create, and work with native Cinema 4D files.
 The default behavior uses the higher version of the installed Cinema 4D application.

 Uninstall Cinema 4D